GerhardTrippen/DataSets/README.md

-# RSM456
+# Data Sets
-Data Files for RSM456
+Data Ses for some courses